waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_8.md

 end
 ```

 Whoa!
 Where has all the other code gone?
 Well, everything we've defined in `BikeContainer` is now also included in `DockingStation`, so we can remove all of the duplicate code.
-Notice how we have kept `dock` and `release_bike` though.
+Notice how we have kept `dock` and `get_bike` though.
 Releasing a working bike from a docking station is not the same as removing the next bike along, so we still need this specialized method.  `dock` is really now just an alias for 'add_bike' as it delegates directly to that method.
 This is a common approach in Ruby and improves the readability and domain-relevance of our code.  `docking_station.dock` is more intuitive than `docking_station.add_bike`.

-You may have implemented things slightly differently, but take a look at the code for `release_bike`.
+You may have implemented things slightly differently, but take a look at the code for `get_bike`.
 What's happening in the line `bikes.delete working_bikes.pop`?
 Discuss this with your pair partner and discuss other ways to approach this problem.

 Now you can create refactor your `Van` and/or `Garage` classes so that they will reuse `BikeContainer`.
 You'll need to think how to extend the functionality of the existing methods.
 For example, will you create aliases for `add_bike` and `remove_bike`?
 Maybe 'load' and 'unload' for `Van`.
 The garage must fix the bikes as they arrive.
 However, the `add_bike()` method knows nothing about fixing bikes: